Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising

+All of these comments demonstrate examples where non-algorithmic context informs advisor actions.
+For example, in the third comment, the context $\mathbf{U_t}$ is the student's requirements to transfer to Georgia Tech, and the $A_t$ is designing a schedule to contain 18 hours.

-Consider the intervention of \emph{recommending a student schedule an appointment} (Intervention 16).
-Most often, advisors take this action for students who fail to schedule appointments or miss their scheduled appointments, an intuitive risk factor for poor outcomes: \begin{quote} ``I called student because no appointment yet.''\\\\ ``Student did not attend appointment.
+In many cases, advisors incorporate context $\mathbf{U_t}$ that function as \textbf{non-algorithmic risk factors}, signaling that a student may be at risk of worse outcomes.
+Consider \emph{recommending the student to schedule a meeting} (Intervention 16), which is negatively associated with a high GPA ($p=0.039$).
+Most often, advisors take this action for students because of the context $\mathbf{U_t}$ that these students failed to schedule appointments or miss their scheduled appointments, an intuitive risk factor for poor outcomes: \begin{quote} ``Student did not attend appointment.
 I called student to reschedule; student stated they are having to meet with financial aid due to their refund check sent to wrong bank.'' \end{quote}

 Advisors also take this intervention for students with exceptionally difficult personal or academic circumstances: \begin{quote} ``They are currently living with friends and family.
-Apparently their mom is trying to figure out a new living situation and because of such, they do not have a permanent place to call home.''\\\\ ``Student was dropped from courses back on Jan 18th due to non-payment.
+[Redacted], and because of such, they do not have a permanent place to call home.'' \end{quote} \begin{quote} ``Student was dropped from courses back on Jan 18th due to non-payment.
 Student had not been attending courses the whole term.
 Student explained when we met the first time that they did not have the books.'' \end{quote}

-Table \ref{table:reason_counts} shows additional plausible risk factors, like failure to enroll or poor course performance, guiding advisors' requests to schedule an appointment and the other interventions that predict poor outcomes, recommending a schedule correction (Intervention 2), and warning about progression issues (Intervention 4).
-This supports the hypothesis that these actions negatively predict outcomes because advisors are performing these actions to support at-risk students that go unidentified by risk prediction algorithms based on limited administrative data, rather than that advisors are performing actions that have a negative effect on the students.
+The targeting based on non-algorithmic risk factors $\mathbf{U_t}$ may explain why Intervention 16 is negatively associated with GPA.
+The other two significant interventions associated with a low GPA---recommending a schedule correction (Intervention 2) ($p=0.049$) and advising about progression issues (Intervention 4) $(p-0.049)$---show a similar pattern of targeting based on risk factors such as course performance, degree progress, and challenging personal circumstances, as Table \ref{table:reason_counts}, which includes systematic counts of reasons advisors take each intervention, demonstrates.